The astro department gets a number of requests from the community and is second only to geology for putting in hours of community service.

 Why Do Outreach?

 The very practical answer is that you’re required to.
-The astro department requires that you do 2 hours of community service per year.
+The astro department requires that you participate in at least two events per year.
 If you want any university funding from ASNMSU or GSC, you will need more hours: the more you want from them, the more hours they want from you.
 However, community service shouldn’t be sold short: it is a way of giving back to a community which is surprisingly interested in the same thing that we are.

 If you take a picture of your event, we can add it to the astro department outreach page.
 If you take pictures of students participating in your event, you will need to get permission from the students’ legal guardians.
 Get the teacher’s email, send them the pictures you want to use and the release form, and ask them to forward the form to the legal guardians of the students.

 Outreach activities might involve giving a talk, running a demonstration, or showing people cool things through a telescope.
 Some events occur regularly, but any school or organization can contact the department and ask for us to come out and do something.
 This request is passed to the AGSO Vice President, who rounds up volunteers.
 Most of these events are done for free, but some events pay grad students.
 To get credit for doing outreach, you must have a representative sign the community service form and then give the form the AGSO Vice President.
 If someone is interested in an event, either direct them to the department outreach request form or tell them to email the AGSO VP: .

 Talks and Activities at Local Schools

 Schools have asked for people to give talks, like about Pluto or for career day, and to bring demonstrations and activities, like building a comet or understanding the phases of the Moon.
 They should provide details about the length of the talk, how many people you’ll be talking to, and a recommended subject.
 Don’t have time to make a presentation from scratch?
 Peruse our selection of field-tested activities and talks.
 Don’t forget to have someone sign the community service form, otherwise you’ll have to go back for it!